Kevinr99089/Extended.Builder/install.md

 <img src=".github/Installation/08.png">

-If you had to disable it to install the following applications, reactivate it once all the steps are finished.
+Remember to re-enable it if you had to disable it to install applications.

 ---

-click (in the notification bar) on the application you've just downloaded

-if you have never installed applications from the Web, you need to Enable in the settings "Unknown Sources"
+Click on the application you've just downloaded in the notification bar, if you have never installed applications from the Web, you need to enable 'Unknown Sources' in settings:

 <img src=".github/Installation/10.png">